 Self-medication is not allowed, because how to cure thrush once and for all can only be learned from a qualified specialist.

-After infection, the incubation period begins, which lasts a week and after that discomfort is felt.
-If this is an intimate candidiasis, then even faster: maybe in 2, 3 days.
+After infection, an incubation period begins, which lasts a week and after that unpleasant sensations make themselves felt.
+If it is intimate candidiasis, then even faster: maybe in 2, 3 days.

 Prevention of thrush

-In order to reduce the risk of developing candidiasis, a woman should take care of strengthening the immune system (this is facilitated by hardening, active recreation in the fresh air, and combating the lack of vitamins in the body).
+In order to reduce the risk of developing candidiasis, a woman should take care of strengthening her immune system (hardening, active recreation in the fresh air, and combating the lack of vitamins in the body contribute to this).
 It is necessary to control body weight and metabolism.
-To do this, you need to limit the use of sweet and baked products, salt, fatty foods.
+To do this, you need to limit the consumption of sweet and baked goods, salt, and fatty foods.

-Warning: Antibiotics and hormonal agents should only be used in the doses prescribed by your doctor.
+Warning: Antibiotics and hormonal agents should be used only in doses prescribed by a doctor.

-It is required to maintain normal bowel function (avoid constipation, diarrhea).
+It is necessary to maintain normal bowel function (avoid constipation, diarrhea).

-It is recommended to wear underwear made from natural materials, to minimize the use of
+It is recommended to wear underwear made from natural materials and minimize the use

 panty liners.
-With thrush, you can not smoke, drink alcohol.
+If you have thrush, you should not smoke or drink alcohol.

-1. Keep the genitals clean.
-A woman should wash herself in the morning and in the evening, while the direction of the stream of water should be from the vagina to the anus, and not vice versa;
+1. Keep your genitals clean.
+A woman should wash herself in the morning and evening, the direction of the water stream should be from the vagina to the anus, and not vice versa;

 2. Proper nutrition.
-It is advisable to exclude sweet, flour products, potatoes, yeast, sugar from the diet.
-It is useful to use sour milk products;
+It is advisable to exclude sweet, flour products, potatoes, yeast, and sugar from the diet.
+It is useful to consume fermented milk products;

-5. Use a condom when having sex with unverified partners;
+5. Use a condom during sexual intercourse with unverified partners;

 7. Lead a healthy lifestyle and give up bad habits;